Code-Institute-Submissions/Code-Institute-Project-One/readme.md

 * Received a low grade on caching, again did research on this and I believe it is also beyond the scope of this project.
 * Testing on my iPad in landscape I encountered an issue with size due to the address bar showing, which I didn't anticipate since devtools doesn't show it.
 * Testing on my Macbook Pro I realised that the resolution height is quite a bit smaller than my desktop and some elements were not looking correct.
-* Testing on Dev Tools audits I realised the contact form didn't have aria labels and that I had a duplicate id on the contact form and modal signup form.
+* Testing on Dev Tools audit I realised the contact form didn't have aria labels and that I had a duplicate id on the contact form and modal signup form.

 #### Steps taken to resolve issues

 * Made some minor adjustments to padding for tablet media query.
 * Researched common desktop screen size and added a media query for screen height to separate them.
+* Added aria labels to contact form and fixed duplicate id name.

 --------------------